Mode of StudyFull-time

 - Metropolitan Police Service

 Many of our students are offered graduate jobs by their placement employers.

 The average salary for a 12-month paid placement is £19,000.
-It could be more or less than this amount depending on your placement.
-You'll only pay a very small percentage of your tuition fee for this year.
+It could be more or less than this amount, depending on your placement.
+You'll only pay a tiny percentage of your tuition fee for this year.